oroinc/platform/src/Oro/Component/DoctrineUtils/README.md

 ## QueryHintResolver class

 The [QueryHintResolver](./ORM/QueryHintResolver.php) can be used to make [Doctrine query hints](https://doctrine-orm.readthedocs.org/en/latest/reference/dql-doctrine-query-language.html#query-hints) more flexible.
-An example you can find in ORO Platform.
+An example you can find in OroPlatform.

 Here are desctiption of the class methods: